Have a passion for food, nutrition, and working with people?

 Join a field that's growing at a faster-than-average rate, where demand for qualified dietitians and nutritionists continues to expand!
 Dietitians and Nutritionists are key members of the overall healthcare team and help prevent and treat disease in patients of all ages.

-Becoming a Registered Dietitian (RD) is a three-step process:
+Becoming a Registered Dietitian (RD) is a four-step process:

 - Didactic Coursework from an accredited program